zcstanley/DATA2LIFT/incarceratedparent/README.md

 ## Overview

 This repository contains scripts for processing and analyzing parental incarceration rates in the United States.
 The project aims to distribute children with an incarcerated parent to Public Use Microdata Areas (PUMAs) based on demographic proportions of age, sex, and race.
-The data is sourced from BJS reports.
+The data are sourced from BJS reports.

 ## Contents